AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 >[!CONTEXTUALHELP]
 >id="cja_workspace_experimentation_button"
 >title="Experimentation"
->abstract="Creates a panel to compare different user experiences, marketing, or messaging variations.
+>abstract="Create a panel to compare different user experiences, marketing, or messaging variations.
 And to determine which variation is best at driving a specific outcome."

 <!-- markdownlint-enable MD034 -->